opensearch-project/documentation-website/_migrations/index.md

 ### reindex-from-snapshot

-`reindex-from-snapshot` reindexes data from an existing snapshot on Elastic Container Service (ECS) workers that coordinate the migration of documents from an existing snapshot, reindexing the documents in parallel to a target cluster.
+`Reindex-from-Snapshot` (RFS) reindexes data from an existing snapshot.
+Workers on Elastic Container Services (ECS) coordinate the migration of documents from an existing snapshot, reindexing the documents in parallel to a target cluster.

 ### Target cluster